run-z/log-z/README.md

 Loggable Values
 ---------------

-A message error or any uninterpreted message parameter may be a loggable value.
-For that, it should implement a `toLog()` method that returns a loggable representation of the value.
-Such representation will be written to the log instead of the original value.
-This can be used to log values in a special format.
+A message error or any message parameter can customize how it is logged by implementing `Loggable` or `ZLoggable` interface.
+I.e. it should implement `toLog()` method.
+See the [@proc7ts/logger] for the details.

+For example, a [zlogDetails()] creates a loggable value that adjusts the details of the logged message.

-One possible usage scenario is deferring the actual evaluation of the logged message until it is written to the log.
+Another possible usage scenario is deferring the actual evaluation of the logged message until it is written to the log.
 This can be done with `logDefer()` function:
 ```typescript
 import { logDefer } from '@proc7ts/logger';